-No compensation was paid or is to be paid in the form of share awards to any of the key management personnel of the Group.
+No compensation was paid or is to be paid in the form of share awards to any of the key management personnel of the Group in FY2017.

-The aggregate remuneration paid to the key management personnel of the Group in FY2016 was approximately
+The aggregate remuneration paid to the key management personnel of the Group in FY2017 was approximately S\$628,000.